This is a repost of an Op-Med piece that I recently wrote for Doximity. Enjoy!

 Again, it’s all about having the ability to choose.

-I feel extremely fortunate to be in the position I am, and I attribute that to my side hustles.
+I feel extremely fortunate to be in the position I am in, and I attribute that to my side hustles.

 It’s funny, you know what my father asks me now whenever we get together?
 “How are those businesses coming along?”